 An acute, severe asthma attack that doesn't respond to usual use of inhaled bronchodilators and is associated with symptoms of potential respiratory failure is called status asthmaticus.
 This is life-threatening and requires immediate medical attention.
-It is important to be aware of these severe asthma attacks and prevent it with early intervention.
+It is important to be aware of these severe asthma attacks and prevent them with early intervention.

 What Are The Symptoms of a Severe Asthma Attack?